 Type 1 and Type 2 patients with diabetes mellitus.

-Mulhern, B, Rowen, D, Brazier, J, Smith, S, Romeo, R, Tait, R, Watchurst, C, Chua, K-C, Loftus, V, Young, T, Lamping, D, Knapp, M, Howard, R & Banerjee, S 2013, 'Development of DEMQOL-U and DEMQOL-PROXY-U: generation of preference-based indices from DEMQOL and DEMQOL-PROXY for use in economic evaluation', HEALTH TECHNOLOGY ASSESSMENT, vol. 17, no. 5, pp. 1-+.View/Download from: UTS OPUS or Publisher's site
+Mulhern, B, Rowen, D, Brazier, J, Smith, S, Romeo, R, Tait, R, Watchurst, C, Chua, K-C, Loftus, V, Young, T, Lamping, D, Knapp, M, Howard, R & Banerjee, S 2013, 'Development of DEMQOL-U and DEMQOL-PROXY-U: generation of preference-based indices from DEMQOL and DEMQOL-PROXY for use in economic evaluation', HEALTH TECHNOLOGY ASSESSMENT, vol. 17, no. 5, pp. 1-+.View/Download from: Publisher's site

 Mulhern, B, Brazier, J, Alonso, J, Connell, J, Papaioannou, D & Vilagut, G 2012, 'Are generic preference-based measures valid in mental health?
 A mixed methods enquiry', Quality of Life Research, vol. 21, pp. 1-1.